What is tool calling?

-How to use tool calling with Generate API?
+How to use tool calling with Pipe run API?

-Follow this quick guide to learn how to use tool calling with the Generate API in Langbase.
+Follow this quick guide to learn how to use tool calling with the run API in Langbase.

 We will not use stream mode for this example.